 In general, managers suffer from:

 - Optimism Bias

-- Illusory superiority - Evidence is all around us: most of us consider ourselves to be superior drivers when we are really no better than everyone else, and, more frequently, than we should like to admit,
+Evidence is all around us.
+For example, most of us consider ourselves to be superior drivers when we are really no better than everyone else.

-- Deceit and self-deception - Most of us overestimate our capabilities and to cover this delusion as a form of advanced social manipulation, as uncovered by Robert Trivers (Presidential Fellow, Chapman University).
+Max linked the ‘above average’ effect to deceit and self-deception.
+Most of us overestimate our capabilities, and this may be a form of advanced social manipulation, as proposed by Robert Trivers (Presidential Fellow, Chapman University).
 Trivers argues that we fool ourselves, the better to fool others.

-Tomas Chamorro Premuzic (CEO of Hogan Assessments) recommends that problems with overconfidence should mean that decisions be removed from human judgment, and that Artificial Intelligence has the ability to revolutionise the recruitment industry.
+Tomas Chamorro Premuzic (CEO of Hogan Assessments) recommends that problems with overconfidence should mean that decisions should be removed from human judgment, and that Artificial Intelligence has the ability to revolutionise the recruitment industry.
 His work on Talent Management has exposed the oft held concern that in order to persuade others that you have it, it is often enough just to persuade yourself.
-The problem is that having then persuaded others of their ability and lack of insecurity, the organisation only belatedly recognises their true ability or lack of it.
+The problem is that having then persuaded others of their ability and lack of insecurity, organisations promote people based on their confidence, rather than based on their competence.

-Bad managers also suffer from "Interview Illusion", The problem is that most of them are blissfully unaware of their lack of competence and can only look for what they see as themselves in candidates.
+Bad managers also suffer from "interview illusion", believing interviews to be predictive of job performance.
+The problem is that most of them are blissfully unaware of their lack of competence and can only look for what they see as themselves in candidates.

 Our ancestors worked without hierarchical structures but all organisations now have managers, directors and CEO.
 The result is power differential and opportunities for abuse, and burnout as the immune system is poorly adjusted with elevated stress levels.
 It is hardly surprising that most of us demonstrate poor levels of job satisfaction and elevated physiological levels of stress.

-* Organisations should be Small Scale: units should ideally reach a maximum size of 150
+- Business teams should be small scale: units should ideally reach a maximum size of 150

 Criticisms of EP